 Sure, running may seem like a daunting task at first, but we promise in time it becomes super easy.
 Plus, there are way too many benefits to keep your booty parked on the couch.
 (Think: keeping fit, busting stress and preventing diseases, to name a few.)
-With National Running Day on June 4th, we put together a list on how to get started, stay motivated and keep safe.
+With spring in the air, we put together a list on how to get started, stay motivated and keep safe.

 goals (but challenge yourself!)

 do is give up before you’ve even tried.
 Start off setting small goals for

 yourself.
 Try distance (“I’ll run half a mile today”), location (“I’ll run to

 the end of the neighborhood”) or speed (“I’ll run one mile in 10 minutes”).

 get complacent.
 Be sure to push yourself.
 See how long you can actually run

 without stopping.
 You may surprise yourself because sometimes when you get over

 that ‘hump’ of wanting to give up, you get a new burst of energy when

 adrenaline kicks in!